Huegoxaga/notes/finance/README.md

 - Historically, overall stock prices always recover and go up over time with an average annual return around `10%`
 - A stock can be categorized by the following types:
   - Income stock - it returns a percentage of the stock prices to the holder quaterly(or monthly determined by the company)
-  - Growth stock - A stock with no dividend, the company will use all its profit and the try to grow faster
+  - Growth stock - A stock with no dividend, high expectation on capital gains
+    - Often issued by companies that are in the early stages of their life cycle as they reinvest the earnings to finance the company's growth
-  - Value stock - undervalued stocks with some dividend
+  - Value stock - low expectation for growth, pay higher dividends
+    - Often issued by companies that are in the mature phase, they tend to pay higher dividends as they may not have much opportunities to invest the excess cash flow
 - Major stock exchanges
   - New York Stock Exchange(NYSE), United States
   - Nasdaq, United States